SqORAM: Read-Optimized Sequential Write-Only Oblivious RAM: Deamortized Construction

-{\bf Write access complexity.~} One bucket is written to each level after the write queue has been filled.
-Since the write queue is the same size as the buckets, the overall write access complexity is $\order{logN}$.
-Effectively, the deamortization converts an an $\order{logN}$ amortized constructions described in Section~\ref{seqoram:overview} with a worst case of $\order{N}$ to an $\order{logN}$ worst case construction.
+\paragraph{Write access complexity} For each invocation of the de-amortized merge algorithm after the in-memory write queue has been filled up, one bucket is written to each level.
+Since the write queue is the same size as the buckets, the overall write access complexity is $\O(\log{N})$.
+Effectively, the de-amortization converts an $\O(\log N)$ amortized construction with a worst case of $\O(\log{N})$ to an $\O(\log{N})$ worst case construction.

-{\bf Number of seeks.~} Note that a bucket is written to each level after the write queue has been filled.
-Writing each bucket requires one seek.
-Thus, $\order{logN}$ seeks are performed after $\beta$ writes (size of the write queue).
-If $\beta > \order{logN}$, the number of seeks per write is less than 1.
-This is a reasonable assumption since for a 1TB disk, $logN = 30$ and $\beta = 256$ for standard 4KB disk blocks and 64 bit block addresses.
+\paragraph{Number of seeks} Observe that once the write queue is filled up (after $\beta$ new writes), the blocks are flushed to the ORAM top level and the de-amortized merge protocol (Algorithm \ref{merge_level_deamortized}) is executed.
+The protocol writes a bucket to {\em each} of the $\log{N}$ levels.
+Writing the bucket to a level requires one seek while filling up the two queues with blocks from the previous level merge buffer requires a seek each.
+In effect, the write queue flush after $\beta$ writes triggers a reshuffle mechanism which requires $s = 3 \log{N}$ seeks.
+An additional seek is performed for writing the corresponding B-tree buffer map.
+In other words, the number of seeks performed per write is:

+Thus, similar to Section \ref{seqoram:amortized}, with $\beta = \O(\log{N})$, the number of seeks performed by the {\sys} de-amortized construction is a constant.